manjulasampathk/restapis/README.md

 Project Lombok used for common tasks.

-Specilly we have defined student age and grade as short types due to it's maximum value less than 128
+Specially we have defined student age and grade as short types due to it's maximum value less than 128

-Below Dependency usded for managment tasks
+Below Dependency used for managment tasks

 <dependency>
             <groupId>org.springframework.boot</groupId>